espoorthi/Event-Ease/README.md

 2.  **Access the Frontend:**
     *   Open the main HTML file (likely `projgptcopy.html` or similar, possibly served by the backend) in your web browser.
 (Instructions might need adjustment based on how the frontend is served).

-## Contributing

-[Optional: Add guidelines for contributing to the project.]

-## License

-[Optional: Specify the project license, e.g., MIT License.]